MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 The above notation says to populate the `aws-access-key` value from the `aws-secrets` Kubernetes secret into an environment variable called `AWS_ACCESS_KEY_ID`.
 Should you rely on temporary role session tokens on the AWS side, this also could be [taken into account here](https://hadoop.apache.org/docs/r3.2.0/hadoop-aws/tools/hadoop-aws/index.html#Using_Session_Credentials_with_TemporaryAWSCredentialsProvider).

-However, for the Hadoop AWS and the AWS SDK to be able to access S3, we included in our Spark Base Image, to find be able to actually make requests to the AWS API, we need to indiated the region, your bucket was created.
+However, for the Hadoop AWS and the AWS SDK to be able to access S3, we included in our Spark Base Image, to find be able to actually make requests to the AWS API, we need to indicated the region, your bucket was created.
 As the region I use, Frankfurt, only offers the newer v4 Authentication Signature (v2 is legacy, anyways). it is needed to set enable Signature v4 by extra java options for driver and executor.
 Otherwise, we'll get a very non-specific _Bad Request_ error.
 Finally, we need to set the AWS credentials.

 ```sh
 --conf spark.hadoop.fs.s3a.endpoint=s3.eu-central-1.amazonaws.com \